rohgoyal/getting-started/bluemix/manage-soap-api/README.md

 ![](images/15-success.png)

 ### What you did in this tutorial
-In this tutorial, you completed the following activities:
+In this tutorial, you completed the following:
 1. Set up a SOAP API definition
 2. Tested your API definition